mqwebster-nava/pbr2023-private/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 ## Deploy on Vercel

+The site is hosted on vercel.
+The main branch corresponds to the production site.
+Every time a change in a branch is pushed to github, vercel will make a new preview link with the site.